 Sky Meadows Farms is the equestrian section in Sky Meadows on the eastern side of VA17.
 What many people are not aware of is this area of the park is also accessible to hikers, and has over 7 miles of trails that pass ponds, through fields, and has a beautiful westerly overlook on Lost Mountain.
+Also make sure to check out the many events the park has to offer.
+From astronomy, to hikes and camp outs, Sky Meadows has something for everyone!

 Stop at the kiosk when entering the park and pay the small entrance fee.
 Parking is located in the area in front of the barns.
 Please do not park in the top larger lot as these spaces are reserved for horse trailers.